 Adopting a new pet is a big step, but if you’re planning on doing it anyway, consider adopting an animal while you’re on vacation.

 Most of the same rules will apply if you’re considering moving your pet to Hawaii.
 For either the long term or the short term.

 However, it’s important to note that it can be challenging to find pet-friendly rentals.
 If you plan to move to Hawaii with pets, make sure to start planning well in advance to secure pet-friendly housing.

-You’ll also want to be extra careful to follow all of the rules to prevent your pets from being quarantined.
+You’ll also want to be extra careful to follow all of the rules.
+You want to prevent your pets from being quarantined!